 Step 3: Right click the left adjacent partition C and select “Resize/Move Volume” again.
 In the pop-up window, drag the right border rightwards to combine this Unallocated space.

 Step 4: Click OK and back to the main window, click Apply on top left to execute, done.

-If you use any types of hardware RAID arrays, do not break RAID array.
+If you want to extend RAID partition, do not break RAID array.
 If you run Server 2016 as virtual machine in VMware or Hyper-V, follow the same steps, there’s no difference.

 How to shrink and extend partition in Windows 2016 server:

 Besides shrinking and extending partition in Windows Server 2016/2019/2022 and previous Server 2003/2008/2012, NIUBI Partition Editor helps you do many other disk partition management operations, such as move, merge, clone, convert, defrag, wipe, hide, scan bad sectors.